Joystream/joystream/testnets/acropolis/storage-staking-module.md

 - `FixedRewardPeriod`: Map of tranche identifier to Optional BlockNumber
 - `UnbondingPeriod`: Map of tranche identifier to Optional BlockNumber
 - `EntryRequestFee`: Map of tranche identifier to Optional Fee Amount

+Tranche identifier starts at 0.
+So if TrancheCount = 4, the identifiers of the created tranches are 0, 1, 2, and 3.

 ## Events
 Each event has payload as sublist